MoonlightCapital/MoonlightBot-docs/start-up/privacy-policy.md

 * Discord role IDs: server configuration, handling temporary roles/mutes, and persistencies.
 * Parts of message contents: those are always provided by the user, and are used for reminder contents and infractions reasons, as well occasionally for configuration (such as log names).

-The database is hosted in a VPS residing in the United Kingdom.
+The database is hosted in a VPS residing in the United States.

 ## Stored in cache